Robert J. Dole VA Medical Center

 The Wichita Advanced Low Vision Clinic started a monthly Low Vision Support Group.
 The LV Support Group has a large active following.
 They have had speakers from Kansas Talking Books and Wichita Transit Advisory Board.

 Please contact the Low Vision Clinic at 316-685-2221 ext.
-57131 if you have questions about the group or need help with transportation.
+57131 for date and times of meetings, if you have questions about the group or need help with transportation.

 For information on VA blind and low vision rehabilitation services, visit the VA Vision Care for Blind and Low Vision Rehabilitation Services